-I am a PhD student at INSAIT in Sofia, Bulgaria, working under the supervision of Dr. Danda Paudel and Prof. Luc Van Gool.
-My research focuses on 3D scene understanding with a particular emphasis on indoor environments.
-Previously, I earned my Master of Research in AI and Machine Learning at Imperial College London, where I explored computer vision, camera relocalization, and geometry-based machine learning under the guidance of Prof. Tolga Birdal.
+Previously, I earned my MRes in AI and Machine Learning at Imperial College London, where I explored camera relocalization, and geometry-based machine learning under the guidance of Dr. Tolga Birdal.
 I also hold a B.Sc. in Automation from Beijing Institute of Technology.
-Additionally, I am an active member of AnySyn3D, a research group dedicated to advancing 3D technologies.
-My current research interests include 3D computer vision, NeRFs, Gaussian Splatting, and comprehensive scene understanding.
+Additionally, I am an active member of AnySyn3D, a research community towards 3D.

-Apart from my research, I am a swimming fancier, especially in crawl and backstroke, a main member of BIT swimming association and BIT Swimming Team during 2020 to 2022.
+Apart from my research, I am a swimming fancier, especially in crawl and backstroke, a founder and main member of BIT swimming association and BIT Swimming Team during 2020 to 2022.
 Everyone is welcomed to join us!

 ✨News🔥